luisromeroaraya/docker_env/application/source/02 - quizz/quizz.md

 echo ($hour == $hour) ? "yes": "not correct";
 ```

--  What is the name of this type of operator in the following example ?
+-  What is the name of this type of operator in the following example ? **Ternary operator**

 ```php
 echo ( $season == 'summer' ) ?
 "Go to the beach.": "Go skying.";
 ```
-- If the condition in the previous statement is true, where will we go ?
+- If the condition in the previous statement is true, where will we go ? **To the beach**

-- What is the difference between :
+- What is the difference between :  **The first variable is an integer, the second one is a string and the last one is an array**
 		- `$a = 10;`
 		- `$a = "10";`
 		- `$a = array(10); `

 	**Tip**: use the `var_dump($a);` function to check each of these expressions.

-- What will the following return ?
+- What will the following return ? **12**

 ```php
 $a = 10;